Identity pool of Microsoft Entra joined machine identity

 -

-For catalogs that use master images with VDA version 2206 or earlier, check the provisioning status of AADLoginForWindows extension for the machines.
+For catalogs that use master images with VDA version 2206 or earlier, check the provisioning status of the AADLoginForWindows extension for the machines.
 If the AADLoginForWindows extension does not exist, possible reasons are:

 -